mkirwa/CYBOLC/CCTC/Networking/ClassNotes.md

 sshd - refers to ssh daemon.
 Your processes.... like what port you're listening to? x11forwarding -> don't have to allow it... turn it off if you don't want people to export graphics...allows graphics to come back.

+Where is DNS located... understand this... review TCP handshake and understand the fundamentals....
+ACK number, SYNC number, MSS, packet size and MTU (maximum transmission unit)